-Your character threatens all squares that they are adjacent to (each of the squares surrounding your character, including the ones above and below you).
-This allows your character to make Quick Strikes against foes that attempt to use normal movement to leave any of the squares that your character is threatening.
+Characters all squares that they are adjacent to (each of the squares surrounding a character, including the ones above and below them).
+This allows characters to make Quick Strikes against sloppy foes, such as those that attempt to use normal movement to leave any of the squares that the character is threatening.